Emad-Shamsaki/Boat-Detection/README.md

 a boat or not.
 In addition, before using the selective search, we need to apply some preprocessing on the image to get better regions.
 These preprocessing steps could be erosion and dilation, noise filtering, sharpening image and resizing.
-To evaluate our job, we need to use a evaluation function such as intersection over unions or briefly IoU."\n" For more information, click [here](https://drive.google.com/file/d/1-m_EJm1dRCm3pKe2JuVNO4bwoT57mpow/view?usp=sharing).
+To evaluate our job, we need to use a evaluation function such as intersection over unions or briefly IoU.

+For more information, click [here](https://drive.google.com/file/d/1-m_EJm1dRCm3pKe2JuVNO4bwoT57mpow/view?usp=sharing).